HTW-ALADIN/FermentationModel/README.md

 ## Updating "interfaces"

-To reduce the coupling of the current variable naming of the input-format and the models to the code that performs the calculation, the DataModels may used.
+To reduce the coupling of the current variable naming of the input-format and the models to the code that performs the calculation, the DataModels may be used.
 If the name of a variable changes (e.g. in the input-format) only the name of the right hand side of the respective enum has to be adapted.
 If a new variables is introduced, it should be added to the DataModels as well.
+TODO: Adapt for string values in Fx_ODE_Bioreaktor.py as well.

 ## USAGE with eXCEl